 We will explore commonly used systems, compare their features, assess strengths and weaknesses, and delve into integration capabilities with platforms.

 Participants will discuss cost drivers, share supplier experiences, and examine best practices for managing annual leave, sickness, and training within rostering workflows.
-Together, we'll consider opportunities for joint procurement or shared buying power across organisations.
+We'll also consider opportunities for joint procurement or shared buying power across organisations.

 Attendees will leave with a clearer understanding of effective rostering solutions and potential avenues for future collaboration.